Maikxx/kroegentocht/README.md

 # Kroegentocht

-This project is made for AUAS.
+This project is made for AUAS within a week, so nothing too fancy.
-The project is in Dutch, so be wary.

 ## Installation